jesselansdown/Gurobify/README.md

 To load package in GAP:
 LoadPackage( "Gurobify");
 To solve an lp file:

-GurobiSolve(file_name, TimeLimitOn, TimeLimitValue, ConsoleOutputON);
+GurobifySolve( file_name : OptionVariable1 := 7; OptionVariable2 := 3; OptionVariable4 := 100.9);

-where file_name is the name of the lp file as a string, with the path if it is not in the current GAP working directory TimeLimitON is a true false switch to activate the time_limit option of gurobi TimeLimitValue gives the value of the time limit if TimeLimitON is true ConsoleOutputOn is a true/false switch to turn the gurobi console logging on or off
+	where file_name is the name of the lp_file (and path if not in the current GAP working directory)

-Additionally, there is a wrapper function which can be used with options values.
-GurobifySolve( file_name : TimeLimit := x, ToConsole := y);
+GurobifySolve( file_name, mat, sense, rhs : OptionVariable1 := 7; OptionVariable2 := 3; OptionVariable4 := 100.9);

-where TimeLimit is an option value that switches on the time limit and sets it to the value x (which must be a double) ToConsole turns console logging on when y = true
+	where	mat is a matrix of additional constraints sense is "<", ">" or "=" corresponding to each row of mat rhs is the value on the right hand side of the expression for each row of mat

+	in both instances, it is possible to add as many option variables as desired from the following list (written exactly as expressed below).
+	More information in these options can be found in the Gurobi documentation

+		TimeLimit (Takes a floating value.
+Default is no time limit.)
+		BestObjBound (Takes a floating value.
+Default is no best object bound.)
+		NumericFocus (Takes an integer between 0 and 3.
+Default is 0.)
+		LogToConsole (Takes either true or false.
+Default is false.)